Frank-Proulx/w4-pizza-parlor/README.md

 If you have any issues, questions, ideas or concerns, please reach out to me at my email and/or make a contribution to the code via GitHub.

 Copyright (c) 2021 Frank Proulx

+### Tests

+Describe Pizza()

+Test: "It should return a Pizza object with three properties, size, toppings, and cost (a method)"
+Code:
+const myPizza = new Pizza("large", ["bacon", "jalapenos", "pineapple"]);
+Expected Ouput: Pizza {size: "large", toppings: ["bacon", "jalapenos", "pineapple"], cost: this.cost()}

+Describe Pizza.prototype.cost()

+Test: "It should take the contents of the array containing the toppings in the toppings property of the pizza object, and the size value, and add cost depending on the number of elements and size chosen"
+Code:
+onst myPizza = new Pizza("large", ["bacon", "jalapenos", "pineapple"]);
+myPizza.cost;
+Expected Output: 18